LucHermitte/lh-cpp/cpp/trunk/doc/lh-cpp-readme.txt

 (/vim local |options|) in a |ftplugin| placed in $HOME/.vim/ftplugin/cpp/ (or /c/) (or the windows equivalent location, see 'runtimepath').

-Project specific settings shall overide the previous default settings in
+Project specific settings shall override the previous default settings in
 |local_vimrc|s.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -